rancher/quickstart/README.md

 - Clone this repository and go into the vagrant subfolder
 - Run `vagrant up`

-When provisioning is finished the Rancher UI will become accessible on http://172.22.101.101 the default password is `password1`, but this can be updated in the config.yaml file.
+When provisioning is finished the Rancher UI will become accessible on http://172.22.101.101 the default password is `admin`, but this can be updated in the config.yaml file.

 ### How to Remove